The internet got absolutely drenched in sauce.

 Here we are.

-Spend five minutes on social media and you'll find someone telling you that ChatGPT isn't even in their top twenty anymore, that 2026 is going to leave you in the dust, and that you absolutely must purchase their certificate course before the countdown timer hits zero.
+Spend five minutes on social media and you'll find someone telling you that ChatGPT isn't even in their top twenty anymore, or that 2026 is going to leave you in the dust, and that you absolutely must purchase their certificate course before the countdown timer hits zero.
 It's exhausting.
 It's also mostly just a lot of hype with very little substance underneath it.

 We're here to wipe down the table, read the labels properly, and figure out what's actually worth reaching for.